unibodatascience/BBS-DeepTextMining/index.md

 ## Assessment method

-A project work on the topics of Data Mining and/or Text Mining approved by one of the teachers, followed by the oral discussion on both modules.
-Here is a non exhaustive list of text sets, anyway the project can also employ different data:
+The exam is composed by an evaluated team work lab and by an individual lab exercise with WEKA, both assigned by the teacher on one or more topics included in the syllabus.

+## Online Text Sets

+Here is a non exhaustive list of text sets to optionally make practice with:
 - [10 text sets](https://analyticsindiamag.com/10-open-source-datasets-for-text-classification/)
 - [14 text sets](https://lionbridge.ai/datasets/14-best-text-classification-datasets-for-machine-learning/)
 - [many others for different NLP tasks](https://machinelearningmastery.com/datasets-natural-language-processing/)